Best Moving and Relocation Loans in 2026

 How we chose the best lenders for moving loans

-We reviewed more than 28 lenders to determine the overall best four moving loans.
-To make our list, lenders must offer competitive annual percentage rates (APRs).
-From there, we prioritize lenders based on the following factors:
+We reviewed more than 40 lenders and loan marketplaces to determine the overall best loans for moving and relocation.
+To make this list, the company must offer personal loans with competitive APRs.

 Frequently asked questions